-The much awaited Microsoft Q2 2013 (fiscal) Earnings report is already out and analysts across the globe are already bumping up with their mixed views on the tech giant financial performance of the last quarter ended 31 December 2012.
-The company posted record revenue but lower than expected profit figures, and we are already done with quarter-by-quarter assessment.
+The much-awaited Microsoft Q2 2013 (fiscal) Earnings report is already out and analysts across the globe are already bumping up with their mixed views on the tech giant financial performance of the last quarter ended 31 December 2012.
+The company posted record revenue but lower than expected profit figures, and we are already done with the quarter-by-quarter assessment.
 Surprisingly, Microsoft stayed tied lipped about Surface Sales Figures and – rather more interesting – earnings from Android.

 Microsoft Q2 2013 Earnings: $1.31 Billion From Android